G-dH/advanced-alttab-window-switcher/README.md

     Middle click          - closes the source window Shift + Scroll wheel  - changes thumbnail opacity Ctrl + Primary button - toggles window preview to app icon

+## Chanchelog

+### v11:
+**Added:**
+- actions `Move selected to previous/next workspace` and `Move selected to previous/next workspace`.
+- some missing fixed hotkeys in the Preferences window.
+- option `Minimized windows at the end` of the list (default for GNOME Shell is `true`).

+### v10:

+**Added:**
+- Configurable hotkeys
+- Option `Hover Selects item` - allows to disable select item by hovering mouse.
+**Improved:**
+- Search prefers words and titles starting with entered pattern **Fixed:**
+- `Fullscreen Selected on Empty WS` action - restore window on removed workspace crashes GS.
+- Unaccessible items if `Show selected window/app imediately` is enabled and the switcher popup is wider than screen.
+- Filter not shared between `Window` and `App` modes before the filter is switched.
+- Global variables mess

 ## Contribution

 Contributions are welcome and I will try my best to answer quickly to all suggestions.

-Especially language corrections would be really helpful because my English is terrible.
+##Screenshots##

 ![Window Switcher Popup](screenshot.png)
 ![Extension configuration window](screenshot1.png)